ldijkman/randomnerd_esp32_wifi_manager/FSBROWSER/Readme.md

 Like the espasyncwebserver fsbrowser example
 Not know if its possible to add a filemanager/ upload /download/ editor to the code

-How why some dutch text on the buttons
+Huh How why some dutch text on some buttons